zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 My previous research focused on Roadside / Vehicle-side / Collaborative / Embodied 3D Perception, aiming to enhance agents' spatial understanding of surrounding environment.

-My currently research interests are in the <span style="color: #000000;">End-to-End Autonomous Driving</span>.
+My current research interests are in the <span style="color: #000000;">End-to-End Autonomous Driving</span>.

-More specifically, my research interests include:
+More specifically:

 - Bridging Perception to Action Space in Supervised Fine-Tuning